 China to ease visa, entry policies

-Inbound passengers arrive at Shanghai Pudong International Airport in east China's Shanghai, Jan.
-8, 2023.
-(Xinhua/Ding Ting)

-BEIJING, March 14 (Xinhua) -- Foreigners with valid visas issued before March 28, 2020 will be allowed to enter China, as the country is adjusting its visa and entry policies to facilitate travel across the border.
+Foreigners with valid visas issued before March 28, 2020, will be allowed to enter China, as the country adjusts its visa and entry policies to facilitate travel across the border.

 Visa-free policies will be resumed for entry to the southern island province of Hainan and cruise tour groups at Shanghai ports, said the National Immigration Administration.